-Table 6 shows the aggregate OFO Day imbalances for all balancing entities, using the data in Appendix A. This table reveals a better response to system-wide OFOs compared to customer-specific OFOs.
+Table 6 shows the aggregate OFO Day imbalances for all balancing entities, using the data in Appendix A. This table reveals a better response to system-wide OFOs compared to customer-specific OFOs for High Inventory OFOs.
 This result is expected to some degree since system-wide OFOs affect all customers.
-The data for this report does show a general improvement since the prior quarter in the response to customer-specific OFOs.